antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

 1. **Move from .NET Framework to .NET Standard or .NET Core**.
 After successfully converting my library to SDK-style format now I can retarget it.
-   In my case I want my class library to target .NET Standard instead of .NET Core.
+   In my case I want my class library to target [.NET Standard][standard] instead of .NET Core.
 That way, it will be accessible from any .NET implementation if I decide to ship the game to other platforms (such as iOS, Android, or Web Assembly).
 To do so, in the project file I am replacing